 Aside: how much memory does your computer have?
 Your first computer?
 Your phone?

-My first computer's memory was measured in kilobytes, my computer at home is measured in megabytes, computers in our department are measured in gigabytes, modern supercomputers can have terabytes.
+My first computer's memory was measured in kilobytes, lower-end computers might still be measured in megabytes, most current computers are measured in gigabytes, modern supercomputers can have terabytes.

 Exponents: